tjFogarty/tj-ie/src/site/posts/improving-client-side-performance.md

 On MacOS you can open your images in Preview, as before, then after selecting everything you can go to File > Export Selected Items.
 In the dialogue that appears, in the bottom left is a button labelled Options.
 From here you can select a different format.

-{% cloudinary "png-to-jpeg.jpg", "Converting PNG to JPEG with the Preview app" %}
+{% image "png-to-jpeg.png", "Converting PNG to JPEG with the Preview app" %}

 There's also plenty of online tools that do this.
 On Windows, an option might be some software like <a href="https://www.irfanview.com/" target="_blank" rel="noreferrer noopener">IrfanView</a> which I _believe_ lets you batch convert images.
 I don't know if I've said this yet Windows users, but I'm sorry.
 I haven't even apologised to Linux users yet.